the issue

 kitchen b

-In addition to the meals produced by OGK and its staff, OGK teams up with others across the KC metro to make additional meals.
+In addition to the meals produced by OGK and its staff, OGK teams up with others across the KC metro to make even more meals for those in need.
 The program engages businesses seeking corporate team building events, schools and other groups looking for a fun and meaningful experience, by giving them the opportunity to step into in the OGK kitchen and be a part of the good OGK does.
 Volunteer opportunities are also available.

 Our Giving Kitchen stands out by offering a unique opportunity for the community to give back, while enjoying a great experience.